freenas/freenas-docs/userguide/virtualmachines.rst

 shows a list of installed virtual machines.

 A log file for each VM is written to :samp:`/var/log/vm/{vmname}`.
-The log file has the same name as the VM.

 .. figure:: images/virtual-machines.png